Wind-River/Lander/README.md

 ### Overview

 We will present a physical interactive model of the famous LEM Lander game, where the user attempts to land a Rocket model (suspended from a four tower cable system) that has limited fuel onto a crater-filled lunar surface.
 The game has outputs to indicate the speed, altitude, and fuel level remaining, together with light and sound effects.
-There will be a physical controller, with a smart phone controller also planned (via XDK).
+There will be physical controller inputs for the thrust and direction, plus controls for the game play.

 ### License